 We all know that breaking up is hard to do but sometimes you just have to move on, especially if your bank has started piling on fees or you’re not getting the same level of service as you’re used to.
+This is a telling sign that their might be a better bank for you out there.
 One of the reasons why people stay in bad banking relationships is because of the perceived difficulty of transferring accounts and assets from one place to another but it’s actually not as bad as you think.
 If you’re ready to make a clean break, take a look at these tips for leaving your old bank behind.

 1. Decide Where You’re Going

 You shouldn’t close your old account until you’ve opened one at your new bank so first, you have to decide where you want to stash your cash.
 Some people prefer traditional brick-and-mortar banks while others are comfortable keeping their money in an online bank.
 When you’re comparing banks, pay attention to the fee schedule, minimum balance requirements and the types of services they offer.

 A third option is to forget the bank altogether and head to your local credit union.
 Credit unions offer the same types of products, i.e. checking accounts, savings accounts and loans, but they usually charge much lower fees.
 The difference is that you usually have to meet some type of membership requirement to join.
 The National Credit Union Association has a handy tool to help you find credit unions in your area.

 Once you’ve chosen a new financial institution you should move forward with setting up the accounts you plan to use.
 At the minimum, you should have at least a checking account, although you may also want to set up a savings account or money market account as well.
 You’ll need to have the bank or credit union’s routing number and your account numbers to transition your assets over and change your existing direct deposit or automatic bill payments.